 Regularly trim back any shrubs and trees where the branches may touch the side of your home, as fire ants may climb these to avoid pesticides.

 Turn mulch on a regular basis to avoid moisture build-up and prevent attracting fire ants.

 Get rid of grass clippings, stacked wood, and leaf piles, which may become harborages for fire ants.

 Maintain your lawn by regularly mowing and keeping grass growth low.

 Along with the tips above, the best way to get rid of fire ants in Charlotte is by working with us at Go-Forth Pest Control.
 With same-day servicing and a satisfaction guarantee, our work isn’t done until your property is completely (and permanently) free of fire ants.

-If you’ve discovered a fire ant infestation in your yard or want to know more about how to prevent these pests, don’t wait any longer – call us today at Go-Forth Pest Control to receive your free estimate or to learn more about our fire ant treatments.
+If you’ve discovered a fire ant infestation in your yard or want to know more about how to prevent these pests, don’t wait any longer – call us today at Go-Forth Pest Control to receive your free estimate or to learn more about our comprehensive fire ant treatments.